rhhscs/rhhscs.github.io/src/lib/pages/contest.md

 ### Junior Contest

 This group is targeted towards programmers with **little or no experience with programming**.
 This group will act as an introduction to the world of competitive programming.
 Students will learn about **basic data structures and algorithms**, which will help prepare them for the **University of Waterloo's CCC Junior Contest**.
+This group will primarily use **Java and/or Python**.

 ### Senior Contest